-34 chain store openings on LI
+38 chain store openings on LI

 Vineyard Vines, a clothing retailer featuring a smiling pink whale logo that was founded on Martha's Vineyard in 1998, opened a new location at Walt Whitman Shops in Huntington Station on July 22, 2016.

-Dick's Sporting Goods(Credit: Alexi Knock)
+Dick's Sporting Goods(Credit: Anthony Lanzilote)

-Dick's Sporting Goods opened a new store at Green Acres Commons in Valley Stream in July 2016.
-This is the Melville location on July 25, 2011.
+Dick's Sporting Goods opened this new store in Valley Stream at Green Acres Commons in July 2016.

 Karen Millen(Credit: Getty Images / Bryan Bedder)